Frequently Asked Questions related to COVID-19

 If you have experienced a situation where you feel your student rights were not respected, or you feel a student has not adhered to their responsibilities, we are still available to receive disclosures, to provide supports and referrals, and to help you navigate internal systems.
-Amie Kroes, the Manager, Student Rights and Responsibilities is available by email, phone, and video conferencing.
-To connect with her, please email firstname.lastname@example.org or call 705-749-5530 x1137 and leave a voicemail.
-A phone or video chat meeting will be arranged.
+To connect with the Office of Student Rights and Responsibilities, please contact firstname.lastname@example.org

 What if the situation happened online?